openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-abilityDelegator.md

 # AbilityDelegator

-The **AbilityDelegator** module provides APIs for managing **AbilityMonitor** instances that are used to monitor the lifecycle state changes of a specified ability.
-You can use the APIs to add and remove **AbilityMonitor** instances, wait for an ability to reach the **OnCreate** lifecycle state, set the waiting time, obtain the lifecycle state of an ability, obtain the top ability of the current application, and start an ability.
+The **AbilityDelegator** module provides APIs for managing [AbilityMonitor](js-apis-inner-application-abilityMonitor.md#abilitymonitor-1) instances that are used to monitor the lifecycle state changes of a specified ability.
+You can use the APIs to add and remove **AbilityMonitor** instances, wait for an ability to reach the **onCreate** lifecycle state, set the waiting time, obtain the lifecycle state of an ability, obtain the top ability of the current application, and start an ability.

 > **NOTE**
 >